Hot Wheels (video game): Reception

 Robert J. Sodaro of The Guide to Computer Living praised the game for its diversity and its "fun" feature of painting vehicles, and wrote: "The detail accomplished in the graphics of this game are some of the best I've ever seen".
-Roy Wagner of Computer Gaming World wrote that Hot Wheels "isn't so hot", writing that it was "geared for the younger crowd of about seven".
+Roy Wagner of Computer Gaming World wrote that Hot Wheels "isn't so hot", and continued to state that it was "geared for the younger crowd of about seven".
 AllGame gave Hot Wheels three stars out of five.

 Computer Gamer wrote: "On the whole this is a great game for younger kids, anybody over about 11 would find it very tiring and repetitive after only a few plays.
 And as there is no score as such to compare against every time you play, there is no on-going challenge.
 The game is obviously designed for younger players and as such is excellent at what it does. [...]
 Good presentation, good sound and graphics, good for kids but nobody else".

 Zzap!64 gave the game a 40 percent overall rating and called it "a game for the very young — or those wishing to reminisce about the 'good old days'".
 Zzap!64 called the graphics "bright and jovial but not very well drawn", and praised the "Reasonable tunes", but criticized the game for a lack of interesting and long-lasting gameplay: "Quite jolly for an hour or so.
 But after that there's little to do".

 Ken McMahon of Commodore User gave the game a rating of 5 out of 10 and praised the ability to build a custom vehicle, calling it "quite good fun".
 However, McMahon wrote: "Getting the car on the road was the only part I really enjoyed.
 After that things got a bit mundane.
 Basically it's just a case of driving round town playing at being grown-ups".
 McMahon called the game "a good buy if you're looking for something for children who want to drive around town just like mum and dad".